2. Spatial interactions on a grid

-In this procedure, which will be run by individual patches, we want the patch to adopt the strategy used by one of the patches with the maximum payoff in the set my-nbrs-and-me.
+In this procedure, which will be run by individual patches, we want the patch to compute its next strategy, which will be the strategy used by one of the patches with the maximum payoff in the set my-nbrs-and-me.
 To select one of these maximum-payoff patches, we may use primitives one-of and with-max as follows:

 one-of (my-nbrs-and-me with-max [payoff])